-The Kim Scott Walwyn Prize was awarded at a ceremony on Wednesday 10th May to Alice Curry, founder of Lantana Publishing.
+The Kim Scott Walwyn Prize for 2017 was awarded at a ceremony on Wednesday 10th May to Alice Curry, founder of Lantana Publishing.
 The judges were hugely impressed with the quality and variety of this year’s applications, from a wide range of women, and our shortlist reflected the many outstanding qualities and contribution to publishing that the Prize rewards.

 Like to know more about the awards ceremony?
 Read Laura Cholawka report here.

 Winner 2017 Prize

 Alice Curry is the founder of Lantana Publishing, a London-based independent publishing company and this year’s UK nomination for the Bologna Prize for Best Children’s Publisher of the Year.
 In her role as Publisher at Lantana, Alice has commissioned award-winning picture books that celebrate diverse and multicultural voices, working with authors and illustrators from almost twenty countries.
 Following a degree in English Literature from Oxford University and a PhD in Children’s Literature from Macquarie University in Sydney, Alice has published a monograph, Environmental Crisis in Young Adult Fiction, and several articles in leading international journals.
 She is an active member of IBBY UK, a frequent keynote speaker at international symposiums, and has edited a range of children’s anthologies for various international education organisations.

 What the judges said: